matiasgali/guillotine/README.md

 * <http://opensource.org/licenses/GPL-3.0>

-If you feel like it, it would be enough compensation to just provide a link to your implementation to add it on the wiki with other sites, projects or resources that are successfully using the plugin.
+If you feel like it, it would be enough compensation to just provide a link to your implementation or a simple mention so it can be added on the wiki with other sites, projects or resources that successfully use the plugin (open up an issue to let me know).

 More features